multi-learn/summit/docs/source/tutorials/example1.rst

 This platform aims at running multiple state-of-the-art classifiers on a multiview dataset in a classification context.
 It has been developed in order to get a baseline on common algorithms for any classification task.

-Adding a new classifier (monoview and/or multiview) as been made as simple as possible in order for users to be able to customize the set of classifiers and test their performances in a controlled environment.
+Adding a new classifier (monoview and/or multiview) to the benchmark as been made as simple as possible in order for users to be able to customize the set of classifiers and test their performances in a controlled environment.